2006 Boise State Broncos football team

 Due to Florida's 41–14 thrashing of previously unbeaten Ohio State in the BCS National Championship Game, the Broncos ended the season as the only undefeated team in NCAA Division I football, as no other team in Division I-AA (officially known as the "Football Championship Subdivision") finished undefeated (Three teams in lower divisions finished unbeaten: Grand Valley State in Division II, Mount Union in Division III, and Sioux Falls in NAIA.)

 The Broncos play their home games at Bronco Stadium, most famous for its blue artificial turf surface, often referred to as the "Smurf-turf."

-Previous season

-Boise State finished the 2005 regular season with a 9–3 record.
-The Broncos' 7–1 conference record was good enough for a share of the title with Nevada.
-They ended their season with a 21-27 loss to Boston College in the MPC Computers Bowl on their home field in Boise to finish the season at 9–4.
-After the season, head coach Dan Hawkins left to take over the head coaching vacancy at Colorado, with offensive coordinator Chris Petersen taking his place.

 Pre-season

 The 2006 Broncos were an overwhelming favorite in the league's Preseason Media Poll to win the WAC title.
 They returned more starters than any other team in Division I FBS football—nine on offense and nine on defense, as well as their placekicker and punter.
 Among the returning starters was quarterback Jared Zabransky, whose 20 wins in the previous two seasons was the most by any returning quarterback in Division I FBS.